An7One/growth7/Design/SystemDesign/Notes/ByBook/MartinKleppmannDesignDataIntensiveApplication/Part2DistributedData/Ch07Transactions/Sec02WeakIsolationLevels.md

 Snapshot isolation avoids phantoms in read-only queries, but in read-write transactions, phantoms can lead to particularly tricky cases of write skew.

+TODO

 #### Materializing conflicts

-it takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database.
+It takes a phantom and turns it into a lock conflict on a concrete set of rows that exist in the database.

+TODO